mediacloud/backend/doc/controversies.markdown

 * as the cm parses links to discover new stories, it stores those links in the database so that we can use them for link analysis.

 The code that runs the controversies spider is [MediaWords::CM::Spider](../lib/MediaWords/CM/Spider.pm).
+More information about the controversy mining process is [here](controversy_mining.markdown).

 The code that snapshots controversies and performs analysis (aggregates link counts, generates link counts, models reliability for date guesses) is in [MediaWords::CM::Mine](../lib/MediaWords/CM/Mine.pm).
+More information about the controversy dumping process is [here](controversy_dumps.markdown).

 The controversy web ui is implemented in the [MediaWords::Controller::Admin::CM](../lib/MediaWords/Controller/Admin/CM.pm) catalyst controller.

 How to run a controversy for development